Database Matching Software: Connecting Siloed Data Systems

 Breaking Silos Without Breaking Systems

-Database matching software solves the fundamental problem of connecting data that was never designed to be connected.
-It does not require source systems to change their schemas, identifiers, or formatting conventions.
-Instead, it maps, standardizes, and matches across systems to produce a unified cross-reference that enables Customer 360 views, post-merger consolidation, cross-departmental analytics, and vendor unification.
+Database matching connects data that was never designed to be connected, without requiring source systems to change their schemas, identifiers, or formats.
+It maps, standardizes, and matches across systems to produce a unified cross-reference that powers Customer 360, post-merger consolidation, cross-departmental analytics, and vendor unification.

 Frequently Asked Questions